chrs-hoc/chrs-hoc.github.io/README.md

 Checklist
 * Ensure both SDRs are powered up via the USB to the host PC
-* Verify proper antenna connection to the SDR, as it may vary depending on the band/decoder in use
+* Verify proper antenna connection to the SDR

 To start the SDR software, type in the SDR software name in the search box next to the Windows start button, then select and start.
 ## SDR Uno/FDM SW2 - Selecting SDR Hardware ##